kirandash/react/react-ecosystem/readme.md

     - Reducers ---> Manage state
     - Thunks ---> Side Effect Logic
     - Selectors ---> Abstracting the state's format, transforming state data
-2. For handling CSS: we are currently using separate .css file.
+2. For handling CSS: we are currently using separate .css file aka **css modules**.
 Ex: component.js and component.css file.
-This is not ideal to have extra css file for every component.
+This is not ideal to have extra css file or modules for every component.
     - It will clutter our folder structure.
     - If .css file is separate, then we will need additional classes to change css as per state.
 Ex: 'selected' or 'active' class needs to be added to the item in component if active style is needed.
 But with styled components, we don't need these additional classes.
 3. **Styled Component:** Allows us to define styles inside our JS files.
 Ex: Instead of using `<Item className={item.isSelected ? "selected" : "not-selected"}`, we can just use: `<Item selected={true}>`